PedroMarianoAlmeida/offical-turbo-v1/README.md

   - Suggest styles: string[] - If the "has style" is false, send suggestions of styles for the image - If it is empty means there is style already on description
   - Similar famous images - string[]
 - [x] Create the new form with the info receive by ai, with the ai response, add a field for free text
-- [ ] Save the Step1 AI response on Cookies, if is there not run AI again
-- [ ] Send again all the data and receive a revised prompt
+- [x] Send again all the data and receive a revised prompt
 - [ ] Send the revised prompt to the user to final adjusts
 - [ ] Send to generate image the original prompt and the final prompt to generate image
 - [ ] Show the images to user